NuxosMinecraft/Bukmin/README.md

 Create the database and the tables:

     ./app/console doctrine:database:create
-    ./app/console doctrine:dchema:update --dump-sql # Check what will be changed
+    ./app/console doctrine:schema:update --dump-sql # Check what will be changed
     ./app/console doctrine:schema:update --force

 Update